 Connection.SupportsDirectoryLeasing is TRUE, and the file being opened is not the root of the share, the client MUST search the GlobalFileTable for the parent directory of the file being opened.
 The name of the parent directory is obtained by removing the last component of the path used to search the GlobalFileTable above.
-If an entry for the parent directory is not found, a new File entry MUST be created for it and added to the GlobalFileTable and a File.LeaseKey,<141> as specified in section 3.2.1.5, MUST be assigned to the entry.
+If an entry for the parent directory is not found, a new File entry MUST be created for it and added to the GlobalFileTable and a File.LeaseKey,1.5, MUST be assigned to the entry.
 File.OpenTable MUST be initialized to an empty table and File.LeaseState MUST be initialized to SMB2_LEASE_NONE.